-ed Gains sses) Description 2010 2009 Statement of Operations Location Fixed Payment Swaps \$ (79,258) \$ (51,090) Interest rate swap mark to market adjustments Basis Swaps 204 2,752 Interest rate swap mark to market adjustments Total \$ (79,054) \$ (48,338)
+ed Gains sses) Description 2011 2010 Statement of Operations Location Fixed Payment Swaps Basis Swaps \$ 1,337 (665) \$ (79,258) 204 Interest rate swap mark to market adjustments Interest rate swap mark to market adjustments Total \$ 672 \$ (79,054)

 Certain swap agreements require posting of collateral by SHC or the counterparties should the fair market value of the swap agreements exceed a predetermined threshold dollar amount.
 The collateral thresholds reflect the current credit ratings issued by major credit rating agencies on SHC's and the counterparty's debt.
 Declines in SHC's or the counterparty's credit ratings would result in decreases in the collateral thresholds and consequently, the potential for additional collateral postings by SHC or the counterparty.
-In fiscal year 2009, SHC obtained standby letters of credit in the amount of \$85,000 to support collateral requirements under certain interest rate swap agreements.
-In fiscal year 2010, the stated amount of the letters of credit related to the swap agreements was reduced to \$75,000.
-No amounts have been drawn on these letters of credit as of August 31, 2010.
-Other than the stand-by letters of credit, SHC was not required to post additional collateral as of August 31, 2010.
+In fiscal year 2010, SHC had three standby letters of credit totaling \$75,000 to support collateral requirements under certain interest rate swap agreements.
+In fiscal year 2011, SHC had one letter of credit related to the swap agreements in the amount of \$20,000.
+Subsequent to August 31, 2011 this was increased to \$30,000.
+No amounts have been drawn on this letter of credit as of August 31, 2011.
+Other than the standby letter of credit, SHC was not required to post additional collateral as of August 31, 2011.